danthompson41/Met-767-Machine-Learning-Final-Project/README.md

 If you'd like to run the python programs used without installing Rust, follow the above instructions for installing python depedencies.
 The following files and their purposes are the relevant python scripts:

-- python/clustering/clustering.py                : Runs HDBScan and BERT encoding on full contents of the raw bill files
+- **python/clustering/clustering.py**                : Runs HDBScan and BERT encoding on full contents of the raw bill files
-- python/clustering/BERT Clustering Bills.ipynb" : Notebook for interactively viewing the clustering algorithm
+- **python/clustering/BERT Clustering Bills.ipynb** : Notebook for interactively viewing the clustering algorithm

-- python/formatting/formatterTraining.py         : Trains the formatter, outputting the weights to ../../data/3_formatting/0_model_checkpoints
+- **python/formatting/formatterTraining.py**         : Trains the formatter, outputting the weights to ../../data/3_formatting/0_model_checkpoints

+- **python/formatting/formatterTraining.py**         : Runs the formatter, which needs to be passed weights from ../../data/3_formatting/0_model_checkpoints